What Is The Relationship Between Caffeine And ADHD?

 Caffeine can exacerbate ADHD symptoms in adults and children

-According to the American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth edition (DSM-5), which is used to diagnose psychiatric disorders, people with ADHD demonstrate a persistent pattern of inattentive or hyperactive and impulsive behavior.
+According to the American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth Edition (DSM-5)—which is used to diagnose psychiatric disorders—people with ADHD demonstrate a persistent pattern of inattentive or hyperactive and impulsive behavior.
+Around 4.4% of American adults have ADHD, but there may be some that go undiagnosed.

 How do caffeine and ADHD interact?

-Potential side effects from caffeine
+Potential side effects of caffeine

-Caffeine may have potential as an ADHD treatment in the future – and animal model and human studies involving caffeine use tend to confirm “net benefits.”
-However, further studies are needed to validate medical hypotheses and understand the impacts fully.
-Although some people with ADHD may focus better using caffeine as a chronic treatment option, some people may also report becoming sleepy and struggling to complete tasks when using low doses of this substance.
+Although some people with ADHD may focus better using caffeine as a long-term treatment option, others report becoming sleepy or struggling to complete tasks when using low doses of this substance.

-Can children with attention deficit hyperactivity disorder have caffeine?
+Can children with attention-deficit/hyperactivity disorder have caffeine?

 Getty